haykkarapetyan/Doctor/README.md

             'class' => 'frontend\modules\doctor\Doctor',
         ],
     ],
-2. If you already had migration you dont need to migrate user table
+2. If you already have migration you don't need to migrate user table

     Run this command for migrate